 London is such a vibrant city that I had the pleasure of living in for 5 years.
-I also visited it as a tourist when I was younger and wish I had the knowledge then that I gained from living there (Traveloris would have done the trick too), so I have plenty to share in this locals guide to London to help you experience more.
+I also visited it as a tourist when I was younger and wish I had the knowledge then that I gained from living there (Traveloris would have done the trick too).
+As a result, I have plenty to share in this local’s guide to London to help you experience more during your visit.

 Firstly, it’s an extremely easy city to navigate, especially with the London underground (known by Londoners as ‘the tube’) which will get you almost anywhere and runs regularly.
 Just grab an Oyster card from any station and a tube map (or download their app) and you’re ready to go.
 If you are landing at Heathrow, avoid the Heathrow express or connect as they are expensive, just jump on the tube instead.

 London is home to some of the best museums in the world (mostly free!), great markets, stunning parks, iconic buildings, bars and restaurants, and in general an exciting vibe.
 Most attractions can easily be accessed by foot; I’ve added instructions for a self guided walking tour below that I regularly pass on to tourists; I highly recommend it.

 Public transport in London is world class!
 The train network, also referred to as the tube or underground runs regularly and they recently introduced a night service on some of the major lines.
 Simply grab yourself an Oyster card to tap on and off the service, or you can use Paywave.
 This also works for buses, but be aware you only tap on a bus (not off) and it’s a standard rate no matter the distance!
 The bus network is huge but can be confusing if you don’t have Google Maps or similar.